Bayesian inference for aggregated Hawkes processes: The Hawkes process

 The Hawkes process has been extended to accommodate multiple processes with mutually exciting behavior.
-An $L$-dimensional spatio-temporal process gives rise to point patterns of the form $\{(t_{l,i},s_{l,i}): l\in\{1,\dots L\}, i\in\mathbb{N}\},$ where $t_{l,i}$ and $s_{l,i}$ are the time and location of the $i^{th}$ event from process $l$.
-The multivariate Hawkes process can be defined through the respective conditional intensity of each of its $L$ components:
+An $L$-dimensional spatio-temporal process gives rise to point patterns of the form $\{(t_{l,i},\bm{s}_{l,i}): l\in\{1,2,\dots L\}, i\in\mathbb{Z}^+\},$ where $t_{l,i}$ and $s_{l,i}$ are the time and location of the $i^{th}$ event from process $l$.
+In this context, $L$ is a known value, and we also know the specific point process to which an event belongs.
+For example, in \cref{sec:application}, we study the dynamics between $L = 2$ processes corresponding to airstrikes and insurgent violence events.
+Therefore, our interest is in studying a specific number $(L=2)$ of processes, and this is not a parameter that has to be learnt.
+The multivariate Hawkes process can be defined through the conditional intensity of each of its $L$ components as